This is the multi-page printable view of this section. Click here to print.

 Composer Download

-Run this command and replace DIRECTORY with the directory of your choice this is where WxT will be installed.
+Run the following commands (choosing your version) and replace site-name with the directory of your choice this is where WxT will be installed.

 composer self-update